Alcina

 Alcina (HWV 34) is a 1735 opera by George Frideric Handel.
-Handel used the libretto of L'isola di Alcina, a work set to music in 1728 in Rome by Riccardo Broschi, which he had acquired a year later during his travels in Italy.
-Partly altered for better conformity, the story was originally taken from Ludovico Ariosto's Orlando furioso (like those of the Handel operas Orlando and Ariodante), an epic poem.
+He used the libretto of L'isola di Alcina, a work set to music in 1728 in Rome by Riccardo Broschi, which he had acquired a year later during his travels in Italy.
+Partly altered for better conformity, the story was originally taken from Ludovico Ariosto's epic poem Orlando furioso (like those of the Handel operas Orlando and Ariodante).
 The opera contains several musical sequences with opportunity for dance: these were composed for dancer Marie Sallé.

 Performance history

 Alcina was composed for Handel's first season at the Theatre Royal, Covent Garden in London.
 It premiered on 16 April 1735.
 Like the composer's other works in the opera seria genre, Alcina fell into obscurity; after a revival in Brunswick in 1738 it was not performed again until a production in Leipzig in 1928.

 The Australian soprano Joan Sutherland sang the role in a production by Franco Zeffirelli in which she made her debut at La Fenice in February 1960 and at the Dallas Opera in November of that year.
 She performed in the same production at the Royal Opera House, Covent Garden, in 1962.
 Since then Alcina has been performed on many of the world's stages.
 A major production was the one directed by Robert Carsen and originally staged for the Opéra de Paris in 1999 and repeated at the Lyric Opera of Chicago.
 Both stagings featured Renée Fleming in the title role.

 The opera was given a concert performance on 10 October 2014 at the Barbican Centre in London.
 Joyce DiDonato sang the title role under Harry Bicket with The English Concert.
 Alice Coote, Christine Rice and Anna Christy sang other significant roles.
-The group toured to the European continent with performances in Pamplona, Madrid, Vienna, and Paris and then to Carnegie Hall in New York on 26 October.
+The group toured continental Europe, with performances in Pamplona, Madrid, Vienna, and Paris and then at Carnegie Hall in New York on 26 October.
 Alcina received a fully staged production during the 2017 Santa Fe Opera season with Elza van den Heever in the title role.
 Among many other performances worldwide, the opera was staged by the Salzburg Festival in 2019, with Cecilia Bartoli in the title role.

+Alcina received several major new British productions in 2022.
+Opera North presented its first staging of the opera, directed by Tim Albery and conducted by Laurence Cummings, in February; Glyndebourne followed with its own first production, directed by Francesco Micheli and conducted by Jonathan Cohen, during the 2022 Festival.
+Later that year, the Royal Opera introduced a new production by Richard Jones, conducted by Christian Curnyn, with Lisette Oropesa as Alcina and Emily D'Angelo as Ruggiero.
+Jones's production subsequently won an Olivier Award and returned to the Royal Opera House for its first revival in September-October 2026, conducted by David Bates and with Oropesa and D'Angelo again in the principal roles.